Skip to main content

 • Project management tools like task manager, discussion, notification, meeting, and feedback to collaborate effectively, meet deadlines, and achieve quick results.

 At Creatrix Campus we have an eminent and professional team of Accreditation experts who would start working much in advance on the impending requirements and recommend ways to build data and reports, ethically.
-The product is designed with a sophisticated report builder that comes in handy with the changing needs in accreditation reports.
-The intuitive dashboards are way far helpful to the IQAC and the QA teams to monitor and track accreditation-related areas with the help of Continuous Quality Improvement tools and most importantly student engagement beyond class hours.
+The product is designed with a sophisticated report builder that comes in handy with the changing needs of accreditation reports.
+The intuitive dashboards are very helpful to the IQAC and the QA teams to monitor and track accreditation-related areas with the help of Continuous Quality Improvement tools and most importantly student engagement beyond class hours.

 Request a free demo to learn more about how we could help you in the NAAC Accreditation journey.